NTaki5/Project-Lifecycle-Management-App/README.md

 The application provides an interface that allows registered companies to create projects and invite relevant clients to the platform.
 This creates a "room" between the company and the client, facilitating communication, document storage, and customer service processes.

 It is a web-based application, accessible to anyone without the need to download anything.
-Suggested technologies: PHP, HTML5, SQL DB.
+Suggested technologies: PHP, HTML5, SQL DB, CSS.

 The system is divided into two main modules from a logical perspective: Company Module and Client Module.